Maximise your last 10 days; be like Muhammad (ﷺ)

 Aisha (RA) was reported to have said: “Allah’s Apostle (ﷺ) used to practice Itikaf in the last ten nights of Ramadan and used to say: ‘Look for the Night of Qadr in the last ten nights of the month of Ramadan.’”
 (Bukhari)

-On the Night of Decree, the fate of every living being, from their yearly provisions to their deaths, is revealed to the angels who descend to Earth to perform errands decreed by Allah (SWT).
-This night is filled with the mercy and blessings of Allah (SWT) so that peace reigns until dawn.
-As such, it is only fitting that we strive to be in our best spiritual state to truly welcome these blessings and the peace of our Lord.
+On Laylatul Qadr, the fate of every living being is revealed to angels who descend to Earth and carry out special errands decreed by Allah (SWT).
+The night itself is filled with mercy and blessings and peace reigns until dawn.

 The Night of Decree is better than a thousand months.
 The angels and the Spirit descend therein by permission of their Lord for every matter.
 Peace is until the emergence of dawn.
 (The Holy Qur’an 97:3-5)